 - FDI Inflow:

-Afghanistan’s economic freedom cannot be graded because of a lack of reliable, comparable data.
-The government’s compilations of official economic data are inadequate, and many of the international sources relied upon for Index grading contain incomplete data on Afghanistan.
+Afghanistan’s economic freedom could not be graded because of a lack of reliable comparable data.
+The government’s compilations of official economic data are not comprehensive, and many of the international sources relied upon for Index grading contain incomplete data on Afghanistan.
 This assessment is based on the limited data available from government and international sources.
-Afghanistan’s economic freedom will be ranked in future editions when more reliable information becomes available.

-President Hamid Karzai was re-elected in 2009 after his chief rival declined to participate in a runoff, citing alleged vote-rigging in the first round of elections.
+President Hamid Karzai is constitutionally required to hand power to a successor following elections scheduled for April 2014.
 The U.S. and NATO have committed to withdrawing all combat forces by the end of 2014 but will continue to fund and train the Afghan National Army and provide development aid.
+A bilateral security agreement will determine the levels and conditions of a post-2014 U.S. troop presence.
+The U.S. is seeking peace talks with the Taliban, but insurgents continue to battle coalition and Afghan forces.
 Afghanistan is one of the world’s poorest countries.
-GDP is growing, but the economy remains hobbled by poor infrastructure, a Taliban-led insurgency, and endemic corruption.
-The agricultural sector still depends heavily on cultivation of the opium poppy, and illegal drug trafficking fuels violence and instability.
-India and China are increasingly investing in Afghanistan’s mineral industry, especially iron ore and copper.
+GDP is growing, but the economy remains hobbled by poor infrastructure, insurgency, and corruption.
+The agricultural sector depends heavily on cultivation of the opium poppy, and illegal drug trafficking fuels violence and instability.